GoogleCloudPlatform/python-compat-runtime/README.md

 Caveats
 -------
-This runtime is currently an alpha.
-As this is a alpha product, some functionality has not yet been implemented, and a few things may change.
+This runtime is deprecated.
+Only critical bug fixes are planned.

 Notably:
 * Handlers in `app.yaml `that are flagged as `login: required` or `login: admin` are not supported.
 Attemping to access these handlers will result in a 404 as the handlers will not be registered.